 To ensure that we maintain temperature control for some medicines we have had to completely rethink our packaging and modes of transport – often coming up with better and more environmentally friendly measures – as workarounds to current import and export restrictions.

-We have had to develop even stronger (albeit socially distanced) relationships with regulatory bodies, shippers, suppliers and customers to secure alternative stocks, source alternative routes and devise alternative packaging solutions.
+We have had to develop even stronger (albeit socially distanced) relationships with regulatory bodies, life science partners, shippers, suppliers and customers to secure alternative stocks, source alternative routes and devise alternative packaging solutions.
 Relationships and bonds that will prove beneficial in the years to come, courtesy of extended working hours and Whatsapp.

 Also, seeing colleagues and external contacts working from home, in their civvies, and adapting to a new style of working has been entertaining, particularly when children have flash mobbed meetings.
 In that respect, the pandemic has been a great leveller, and shown a more human side of ourselves and others that would otherwise have been hidden.

 And there are the personal sacrifices.
 Our warehouse team have formed their own ‘bubble’ through the pandemic to minimise the risk of infection.
 They walk to work instead of using public transport.
 They have barely taken a day off sick, or indeed we have had no one with Covid-19 within this team.
 We have had to bend the WMS system to do what was never intended (as a result of the changes that we have had to make to packaging of each shipment) and this has had an impact on the workload and complexity of the task for the team, which they have borne with fortitude.